Emory-HITI/Niffler/modules/meta-extraction/README.md

-# The Real-time DICOM Extractor
+# The Niffler Real-time DICOM Extractor

-The Real-time DICOM Extractor runs continuously to receive DICOM files, extract and store their metadata in real-time, and then delete the data nightly.
+The Real-time DICOM Extractor runs continuously to receive DICOM files, extract and store their metadata in real-time into a Metadata Store, and then delete the data nightly.

-## Configuring Niffler for the first time.

-Niffler real-time extraction must be configured as a service for it to run continuously, and resume even when the server restarts.

 ## Metadata Extraction Configuration Files

 The conf folder consists of several featureset.txt files.
 Each featureset has multiple attributes.
-Each featureset corresponds to a collection in the database.
+Each featureset corresponds to a collection in the Metadata Store MongoDB database.

 If you desire more DICOM attributes to an existing collection, add the attribute to an existing featureset.txt.
-Similarly, you may remove existing attributes from the featureset files.
+Similarly, you may also remove existing attributes from the featureset files.

-If you prefer them in a separate collection, create a new txt file with the preferred attributes.
+If you prefer the additional attributes in a separate collection in the Mongo Metadata Store, create a new txt file with the preferred attributes in the conf folder.

+## Configuring Niffler for the first time.

+Niffler real-time extraction must be configured as a service for it to run continuously, and resume even when the server restarts.